-Lease and finance agreements at GreatAmerica are based on lease rates.
-A lease rate factor is represented as a fraction or multiplier, and is used to quickly calculate a monthly payment.
+Lease and finance agreements at GreatAmerica are based on equipment financing rates.
+A rate factor is represented as a fraction or multiplier, and is used to quickly calculate a monthly payment.

-Unlike an interest rate, a lease rate does not change throughout the term, nor does it amortize.
-(Meaning there isn’t a separate principal and interest listed that is paid down at different rates.)
-Instead, the finance charges are fixed over the term, and there is no economic upside to paying off a lease early.
+Unlike an interest rate, an equipment financing rate does not change throughout the term, nor does it amortize.
+This means there isn’t a separate principal and interest listed which are paid down at different rates.

 For additional information on interest rates, the differences between a lease and loan, and more frequently asked questions, skip down to the FAQ section.